RodneyShag/Recording/readme.md

 # Vocals

-- __Controlling singer's dynamics__ - Can tell singer to "sing like you're literally singing into somebody's ear".
-This helps prevent the singer from getting too loud on high notes.
+- __4 main plugins you need__ - EQ, Compression, DeEsser, Delay/Reverb
 - __Adding clarity to vocals__ - 3 options:
   1. Go through entire song and add volume to lyrics that are hard to hear.
 Useful on consonants, especially softly sung fricatives after a vowel, like in the word `does`.
   2. Boost vocal volume in 2000 - 5000 kHz range.
   3. Lower competing instrument volume in 2000 - 5000 kHz range.
 - __Use de-esser to remove sibilance__ - A sibilant is a form of consonant that has an `ess` sound, which can sometimes prominently hiss.
 This includes `s`, `z`, `sh`, `zh`, and possibly `ch`.
 A _de-esser_ plugin finds the frequencies where these `ess` sounds are occurring and lowers the volume at those frequencies.
+If vocal loses clarity due to the de-esser, you can try boosting the 7000 Hz frequency by 4dB to compensate.
 - __Use pitch correction with care__ - Listen carefully and apply pitch correction only to notes that feel wrong.
 Can use _Melodyne_ or _Autotune_ software.

 # Time Alignment